snufflo/randsteg/README.md

 Why use Randsteg?
 -----------------

-1. hide your encrypted password (via aes-cbc with a masterkey) and not the password itself
+1. hide your encrypted password (via AES-256-CBC with PBKDF2 hashed masterkey) and not the password itself
 2. hide individual bits of the ciphertext into cryptographically secure randomized coordinates of pixels throughout the png file
 3. only log the encrypted coordinates and not the ciphertext, which will be used for decryption (along side with an id of the password, length of ciphertext and more stuff for necessary logging)
 4. turn your png of your puppy into a password storage (which is pretty neat)

-The major feature of randsteg is point number 2. (and 4)
+The major feature of randsteg is point number 2. ~(and 4)~
   - This doesn't prevent the issue of target bits to be potentially detected.
   - However, it would be hard for a detection program to make sense out of the extracted bits, as they will be randomly distributed throughout the png file and the only way to keep the order of the bits is to crack the hash in the log file or bruteforcing combinations of the bits.